 - Reusable Napkins.
 When I first started packing lunches for my daughter I would look in her lunchbox at the end of the day and not even be able to tell if she used her napkin or not…and then it would go in the garbage.
 That seemed like such a waste so we started using cotton napkins that I wash with the rest of our laundry on the weekends.
 We bought some plain white, small cocktail napkins and tie dyed them ourselves, which by the way is a great way to hide stains, but you can also get napkins that are already colorful and ready to use like these solid colored ones from Laptop Lunches.

 - Reusable Silverware.
 If I am no longer going to throw away lunchbox napkins at the end of the day then why still use plastic, disposable silverware?
-For things like soups, cut up fruit, pasta, and oatmeal we’ve been using an inexpensive small set of silverware like this one and it works great because I don’t fret if a utensil gets misplaced.
+For things like soups, cut up fruit, pasta, and oatmeal we’ve been using an inexpensive small set of silverware and it works great because I don’t fret if a utensil gets misplaced.

 - Fun Toothpicks.
 It’s hard to resist a sandwich if there is a bumble bee toothpick sticking out of it.
 I always keep my eyes open for cute toothpicks, and I usually have good luck finding them around the different holidays at Target or anytime at Party City.
 Here are some fun and colorful Martha Stewart picks.